c9/docs.c9.io/src/running_and_debugging/running_wordpress_on_cloud9.md

 2. Go to **File | Upload Files** and select the Wordpress folder you just created.
 3. Rename _wp-config-sample.php_ to _'wp-config.php_

-We're almost there!
 In order to run Wordpress, you need a database to host your files.
 You could use MySQL, but for this project, we'll use PostgreSQL.
 To get that to work, we'll need to install [the `pg4wp` plugin](http://wordpress.org/extend/plugins/postgresql-for-wordpress/installation/).
 Follow the steps in the installation page to add it.
 We still have no connection, because no database was installed on the virtual machine in Cloud9, but now we've got something to get started with.

 We'll need to actually install PostgreSQL next.